qacafe/cdrouter.py/docs/introduction.rst

 Introduction
 ============

-cdrouter is a simple wrapper for the CDRouter Web
+cdrouter is a simple Python wrapper for the CDRouter Web API. https://support.qacafe.com/cdrouter-web-api/
-API. https://support.qacafe.com/cdrouter-web-api/

 For more information on CDRouter, please visit http://www.qacafe.com/.